MrMyastan/CountryRoads/README.md

 # CountryRoads (Take me Home)
 A basic Spigot-API Minecraft plugin for a home system.
 You can feel free to modify the code for your own use (just make sure to credit me for my code), and use the plugin for your own server!
-Any suggestions for improvements or features are welcome!
+Any suggestions for improvements or features are welcome!\
+Credit to Tordek for the name
 # Compatibility
 I've tested the plugin using a Spigot 1.16.1 server and made the plugin using the 1.16.1-R0.1 Spigot-API jar, and v1.3 and onwards are compiled with Java 8 (before is Java 11)
 # Features